afzalhussein/user-activity-tracker/README.md

 - Adding global state with `useReducer` or Redux.
 - Persisting data (e.g., click count or user activity) in `localStorage`.
 - Displaying a list of logged activities in the UI.
-- Persisting the dark mode state across sessions (already implemented in `App.jsx`).
+- Writing additional tests for edge cases (e.g., API failure in `UserInfoLoader`).

 ---